Source Water Protection

 St. Paul, Minnesota 55101

-You may obtain a copy of the source water protection noncommunity transient grant request form by:
+You may obtain a copy of the grant application form by:

-- downloading the form that is included with this announcement;
+- Downloading the form that is included with this announcement: Noncommunity Transient Grant Application Form http://www.health.state.mn.us/divs/eh/water/swp/grants/transientap.pdf

 The following documentation is required to be submitted along with the grant application:

-- The formal correspondence from the Minnesota Department of Health that describes the work that will be conducted (most recent Sanitary survey; NOV / APO with compliance agreement; or Project evaluation form from MDH Drinking Water Protection staff ).
+- The formal correspondence from MDH that describes the work that will be conducted (most recent Sanitary Survey; NOV/APO with compliance agreement; or project evaluation form from MDH Drinking Water Protection staff)

-- A signed statement or acknowledgement on letterhead that 1) confirms that the applicant has the financial resources needed to provide the cash match for all of the activities that are discussed in the grant application and 2 ) is signed and dated by the person who is authorized to sign on behalf of the public water supplier.
+- A signed statement or acknowledgment on letterhead that 1) confirms that the applicant has the financial resources needed to provide the cash match for all of the activities that are discussed in the grant application and 2) is signed and dated by the person who has authority to administer the grant

 Scoring Grant Applications